 Long GBP/JPY at 131.50, stop loss at 130.40, take profit at 133.00.

 I put my stop loss just below the WO and this week’s lows.
-I figured if price reaches that low, the trend line will be broken and its time to shift gears.
+I figured if the price reaches that low, the trend line will be broken, and it’s time to shift gears.
 As for my profit target, I’ll be aiming for the recent high at 133.00, as this seems to be a stubborn resistance point.
 This should give me a reward-to-risk ratio of roughly 1.36:1.

 Speaking of risk, I’m gonna be scaling down my exposure on this trade and will only be risking 0.50% of my account on this trade.